-I’m not the biggest fan of games in general, and traditional baby/wedding shower games in particular.
+I’m not the biggest fan of games in general, and traditional baby shower or wedding shower games in particular.
 That’s why when I helped my friend throw a baby sprinkle for her sister-in-law’s second baby on the way, and she put me in charge of “games and activities,” I had to scramble to come up with a baby sprinkle game.

 I challenged myself to create something that was fun for everyone (men and kids, too) to participate in and easy for me to pull off.
 If the activity contributed to the party decorations or to the gift pile for the guest of honor, that was an extra bonus.

 Here’s the baby sprinkle game I came up with: